fabiandev/jh-boilerplate/README.md

 ##### 4. Git

-If you're on Windows, you have to [Git for Windows](https://msysgit.github.io/), which includes the Git bash.
+If you're on Windows, you have to get [Git for Windows](https://msysgit.github.io/), which includes the Git bash.

 Restart your PC at this point to make sure, that all environment variables are available.